 The Place to Cut is at the Junction of Two Branches

 This is a crepe myrtle that was badly damaged by a person who did not know how to prune anything.
 The red line drawn on the stump to the right shows where the cut should have been made for that branch.
 If made at that point, it would heal over nicely.
 If left like this, with the bark ripped away from the raw wood, it would have been only a matter of time before disease, then pests would have invaded the tree.
-We had to clean up the "work" of someone else, and make additional cuts at the proper place.
+I had to clean up the "work" of someone else, and make additional cuts at the proper place.
 The only option for the stump on the left in this photo was to be removed at ground level because any new growth would be poorly attached to the stump.
 It would also produce unsightly "knuckles".